The Gourounia Dance Festival in the Village of Orounda

 Gourounia: A Slow Cook Dish in a Wood Oven

-The Dance of the Gourounia in the village of Orounda is a special custom and one of the most traditional celebrations of Cypriot rural life.
-This custom has been kept alive for many decades and is an important part of the cultural heritage of Cyprus.
-In this context, the Gourounia Dance is not only a simple celebration, but an opportunity to preserve folk tradition, rural culture and community, as reflected in such customs.
+The Gourounia Dance Festival in the village of Orounda is a special custom and one of the most traditional celebrations of Cypriot rural life.
+This custom has survived for many decades and remains an important part of Cyprus’s cultural heritage.
+The Gourounia Dance is not just a celebration but also a way to preserve folk traditions, rural culture, and community spirit.

-So, on Friday, September 20, Orounda is preparing an evening full of feast, along with: Evdokia Kadi and Nikolas Pissias who will lift our mood with music.
-Of course, such an evening could not be absent delicious food.
+On Friday, September 20, Orounda will host an evening full of festivities.
+Evdokia Kadi and Nikolas Pissias will set the mood with live music.
+Of course, no such evening would be complete without delicious food.

 History and Origin of the Custom

-The Gourounia Dance starts from the traditional rural life of Cyprus, where pig breeding was a key activity of farmers.
-The pig was an animal extremely important to the household economy, as it provided many products, such as meat, fat and skin that had multiple uses in everyday life.
-Therefore, the killing of the pig and the use of its products was an important event and was accompanied by celebrations and rituals.
+The Gourounia Dance Festival originates from the traditional rural life of Cyprus, where pig farming was a key activity for farmers.
+Pigs were extremely important to the household economy, providing meat, fat, and skin, which had multiple uses in daily life.
+The slaughter of a pig was a significant event, often accompanied by celebrations and rituals.

 Gourounia